 This variability in the restoration of immune function among ART-treated individuals suggests that there is another element at play.
 More specifically, CD4 depletion in gut mucosa – associated with bacterial infiltration – may play a leading role in this variable response.

-As such, the idea behind Dr. Jenabian’s study was to examine the changes in CD4 cell recovery, and changes and function of Regulatory T cells in mucosa compartments following early HIV infection, as well as during ART and IL7 therapy initiation.
+As such, the idea behind Dr. Jenabian’s study was to examine the changes in CD4 cell recovery, and changes and function of Regulatory T cells in mucosa compartments following early HIV infection, as well as during ART.
 He hopes that his research will contribute to the understanding of immune response induced by HIV and open new treatment possibilities.

 Dr. Jenabian began his studies in Iran as a Veterinary Specialist.
-He then moved to France in 2005 to study for his PhD on the Mucosal Transmission of HIV.
-Most recently, he moved to Canada in 2011 to work as Post-Doctoral Fellow at Montreal Chest Institute’s Immunodeficiency Service, and now works as an assistant professor at the Université du Québec à Montréal.
-He is a prolific researcher and writer, having contributed to over 35 papers.
+He then moved to France in 2005 to study for his PhD in Virology on the Mucosal Transmission of HIV followed by a postdoctoral fellowship in HIV Immunology.
+He moved to Canada in 2011 to work as PostDoctoral Fellow at Montreal Chest Institute’s Immunodeficiency Service, and now works as an assistant professor and the holder of the Canada research chair in imuno-virology at the Université du Québec à Montréal.
+He is a prolific researcher and writer, having contributed to 60 papers.